 Caramel apple pumpkin spice is a customization of the regular caramel apple spice to add autumnal spices.
-It is a caffeine-free drink that contains steamed apple juice, cinnamon dolce syrup, and two pumps of pumpkin spice sauce for the Grande size.
-It is topped with whipped cream and drizzled with caramel.
+It is a caffeine-free drink that contains steamed apple juice, cinnamon dolce syrup, and two pumps of pumpkin spice sauce for the grande size.
+It is topped with whipped cream and caramel drizzle.

 To avoid cloying your drink, swap one or two pumps of the cinnamon syrup with a pump of pumpkin spice syrup.

 Here is a guide that explains the syrup pumps at Starbucks.

 This secret menu fall drink is one of the cheaper drinks at Starbucks as it contains no coffee or steamed milk.

 You will not find this drink on the standard fall menu as it is part of the secret menu.
 In fact, the salted caramel pumpkin frappuccino is a salted caramel mocha frappuccino with pumpkin spice sauce.

 If you love a bit of chocolate in your coffee frappuccino, adding a pumpkin spice twist can be your ticket to savoring these festive flavors in your favorite drink.